Tempo logotype

 • Your organization has standardized on Jira for engineering and product delivery and isn't planning to change that

-• You need a governed financial layer – CapEx/OpEx, labor costs, budget vs. actuals – tied directly to Jira work data
+• You need financial governance: CapEx/OpEx, labor costs, and budget vs. actuals tied directly to Jira work data

 • Capacity planning needs to cover individual and team levels with skills-based assignment